Anki (software)

-The SM-2 algorithm, created for SuperMemo in the late 1980s, forms the basis of the spaced repetition methods employed in the program.
+The SM-2 algorithm, created for SuperMemo in the late 1980s, has historically formed the basis of the spaced repetition methods employed in the program.
 Anki's implementation of the algorithm has been modified to allow priorities on cards and to show flashcards in order of their urgency.
+Anki 23.10+ also has a native implementation of the Free Spaced Repetition Scheduler (FSRS) algorithm, which allows for more optimal spacing of card repetitions.

-The cards are presented using HTML and may include text, images, sounds, videos, and LaTeX equations.
+Anki is content-agnostic, and the cards are presented using HTML and may include text, images, sounds, videos, and LaTeX equations.
 The decks of cards, along with the user's statistics, are stored in the open SQLite format.